 Moving on to Governor’s Hill, we join a serpentine queue for the famed cable car, but our patience runs out long before we reach the ticket counter.
 The kids disappear into a nursery next door and we follow, ogling at flowers in the well-maintained garden.
-Looking down from there, a possibly scenic view of the Lake set against Sahyadri Hills, its waters dotted with colorful paddle boats, is marred by mushrooming hotels and sundry buildings on its shores.
+Looking down, we see the chances of a scenic view of the Lake against Sahyadri Hills spoilt by mushrooming hotels and sundry buildings on its shores.
 We move on to more interesting things.

 On a dirt track at the Sports Ground, the kids drive around on quad bikes (All Terrain Vehicles), their eyes gleaming with the thrill of an activity reserved only for adults on real roads.
 The Paragliding Festival beckons next.
 At the venue near a Jain Temple, green sheets are spread across the rock surface, giving it a welcoming feel.
 We watch for a while as people jump, hanging on an arc of freedom from the ground.

-Soon it’s our turn to belt up – straps across thighs and waist, reserve parachute on the back, a pilot right behind and the paraglider wing billowing, we run for a short while as two people on either side give that extra push for take-off.
-As you jump into nothingness, human voices fade and there’s a sudden silence.
-You tell your heartbeat to slow down as the glider gains height and buildings shrink under your feet.
-Then you hear the wing flapping above and the wind whooshing past.
-Finally, a sense of calm takes over as you trust the pilot to do his job.
+Soon it’s my turn to belt up – straps across thighs and waist, reserve parachute on the back, a pilot right behind and the paraglider wing billowing, I run for a short while as two people on either side give that extra push for take-off.
+As I jump into nothingness, human voices fade and there’s a sudden silence.
+I tell my heartbeat to slow down as the glider gains height and buildings shrink under my feet.
+Then I hear the wing flapping above and the wind whooshing past.
+Finally, a sense of calm takes over as I trust the pilot to do his job.

 It’s dark by the time our group finishes taking turns.
-Grinning ear to ear, we bid adieu to Saputara and hope to return another time.
+We bid adieu to Saputara and hope to return another time.